nmondal/cowj/README.md

 # cowj

 [C]onfiguration [O]nly [Web] on [J]VM

 <img src="https://icons.iconarchive.com/icons/iconarchive/cute-animal/512/Cute-Cow-icon.png" style="zoom:20%;" />

-[toc]
+[TOC]

 ## Goal

 COWJ is pronounced as Cows, and stands for:

->Configuration-Only-Web-over-JVM
+> Configuration-Only-Web-over-JVM

 It should be very clear from the naming that:

->objective is to optimise back-end development and replacing it with configurations.
+> objective is to optimize back-end development and replacing it with configurations.

 ## Back End Development

 ### Development Today

 It is pretty apparent that a lot of back-end "development" goes under: